ManticoreGamesInc/platform-documentation/src/tutorials/art/environmental_art.md

 Keep **Group In Folder** checked to spawn all new objects in a folder.
 This helps keep your Hierarchy organized.

-You can also spawn individual objects using the **Object Generator**'s settings by placing your cursor in the scene and pressing <kbd>SHIFT</kbd> + <kbd>X</kbd> with an object selected in the **CORE Content** tab.
+You can also spawn individual objects using the **Object Generator**'s settings by placing your cursor in the scene and pressing <kbd>SHIFT</kbd> + <kbd>X</kbd> with an object selected in the **Core Content** tab.
 The object will spawn under your cursor.
 This allows you finer control over an object's placement without having to worry about randomizing its rotation, scale, or color.

 !!! info "Tip: Templates you've created or downloaded from Community Content also work with the object generator!"